 Nobody wants to think about getting injured or becoming incapacitated.

-A power of attorney is a legal document in which a person—a principal—gives to another person—an agent or authorized agent—authority to act on behalf of the principal.
+A power of attorney is a legal document in which a person—a principal—gives to another person—an agent or authorized agent—authority to act on behalf of the principal.1Utah Courts, Power of Attorney, https://www.utcourts.gov/howto/family/power_of_attorney_general/ (last visited Aug.
+18, 2022)

-The agent has the responsibility to act in the highest regard toward the principal, and they cannot use the assets of the principal in any way that would be against the principal’s wishes.
+The agent is responsible for acting in the highest regard toward the principal, and they cannot use the principal’s assets in any way that would be against the principal’s wishes.

 2. Why should I have a power of attorney?

-A power of attorney is an important document that allows an agent to handle a principal’s financial matters, among other things, without the need of more complex arrangements like a trust, court-appointed guardian, or conservator.
+A power of attorney is an important document that allows an agent to handle a principal’s financial matters, among other things, without needing more complex arrangements like a trust, court-appointed guardian, or conservator.2See Id.

 Additionally, a power of attorney can help protect against possible financial exploitation and abuse.